 For example, if a tooth is severely infected, it may not be possible to save it with a root canal.
-Instead, your dentist in Scottsdale, AZ may recommend an extraction.
+Instead, your dentist in North Scottsdale, AZ may recommend an extraction.
 Restorative treatment, like a dental implant, a dental bridge, or a partial denture, can be used to replace your missing tooth.

 Wisdom teeth are the third set of molars, and are a natural part of our mouths.
 However, they grow in much later than the rest of our teeth, usually between the ages of 17-25.
 Because of this, many people do not have enough space in their mouths for wisdom teeth, particularly if they have had orthodontic work.

 That means that the wisdom teeth can cause issues with your other teeth when they begin to erupt.
 They may cause your other teeth to shift and become misaligned, or they may become impacted and get infected.
 Wisdom teeth tend to cause discomfort, which is why most people choose to have them extracted when they begin to emerge.